mnr/writing-wip/kwak-anthology.md

 "Next question," started Araci.
 "I said it was a custom meal.
 You said it was from, and I quote: 'a reputable manufacturer.'
 Can we come to an agreement on where that meal came from?
 Would I be able to purchase that from a reputable grocery vendor? "

 Robin hesitated.
 "Not yet."
 He looked away for a minute, sighed, and looked back.
 "That particular meal wasn't commercially available just yet.
-Friends of mine acquired it from one of Hestia's competitors.
+Friends of mine acquired it from WorldFood.
 We're not the only group attempting to break Hestia's food monopoly.
 Dakota said we could compare the behavior of the competitive meal against a standard Hestia meal for insight on how the system worked."

+"WorldFood makes meal kits for Hestia?" asked Araci.

+"WorldFood makes generic meals for pouch heaters.
+Heat and serve sort of things.
+Nothing with microcontrollers.
+Until now."

-"So you stole an experimental meal from a competitor, then stuffed it in a modified oven," said Araci "I'm coming back around to maybe this wasn't a smart thing to do."
+"So you stole an experimental meal from a competitor, then stuffed it in a modified oven," said Araci "Maybe this wasn't a smart thing to do."

 "Wrong.
 Nobody would create an exploding meal.
 That would just be stupid.
-The meal we were experimenting with had already been tested - they were almost ready to release it.
+The WorldFood meal had already been tested - they were almost ready to release it.
 It was *found* on a shipping dock, ready for the last round of certification and testing.
-There was nothing dangerous about that meal."
+WorldFood was moving on Hestia's market with their brand of meals.
+We were moving on Hestia with open source meals."

 "So you're saying Hestia reached out from the void and triggered an explosion?"

 "Is that so hard to believe?
-They have access to everything about that device.
+They have access to everything about that thing.
 They can upgrade it.
 They can shut it off.
 Why couldn't they plant a virus to defend their competitive advantage?"

+"Just one more thing," said Araci.
+"You said you weren't there when the oven exploded because you were getting something to eat.
+But Dakota was in the process of cooking a meal in the oven."

+"Dakota was in the process of testing that meal to see how it worked, not to eat it.
+Most of the time the cooking process didn't work and the food was inedible.
+With earlier tests of Hestia proprietary products, we could see the meal communicate with the oven but Dakota's circuit didn't respond - it just logged the request.
+The meal assumed everything worked fine and proceeded through the process.
+Most of it came out smelling like old soybeans and looking like congealed fat.
+Nasty stuff."

 Araci looked at Lupe.
 There was a lot to untangle.
-Maybe they could compare notes at a bar after work.
+Maybe they could compare notes after work.

 // -----

-## Unsatisfying solution
+"*irasshaimase!*" The video screens scattered around the bar showed a cartoon sushi chef cheerfully welcoming them.
+Lupe and Araci sat at an unoccupied table and food immediately began to appear.
+Four segments of a donut-shaped platform in the center of the table sequentially dropped out of sight, then raised up bearing drinks or food.
+If Lupe or Araci didn't take something off one of the mini-elevators, it would periodically drop down and replace it with something else, making a guess at what they would find tempting.
+The donut hole was for garbage.
+Drop something in - trash, drinks, plates, silverware, anything - and a quiet vacuum pulled it away.

+Araci retrieved a beer, Lupe an old-fashioned, and the empty squares were replenished with a bowl of peanuts and an iceberg wedge salad with blue cheese dressing.
+A robotic chef at the side of the room whirred, mixed drinks, and chopped food, trying to outguess Araci and Lupe with the most profitable menu.

+"So.
+Whodunit?" asked Araci.
+"Was it the nice folks at Hestia?
+Or did Dakota screw up?"

+Lupe squeezed the orange in her drink, bit off the fruit, then dropped the peel in the garbage chute.
+Whoosh and gone.
+"For the sake of thinking out of the box, what if Roger did it?
+He was suspiciously absent."

+"He might have had the opportunity, but why would he do it?
+Seems like Dakota and Roger were on the same team, both for Abundancy and in a relationship.
+I don't see it."

+"I'll agree.
+But I don't think anything Dakota did was enough to light things up.
+Seems like her circuit was fail-safe.
+If something didn't seem right, it would just log the request.
+Dakota was smart enough to keep things contained."

+Araci picked up a bowl of peanuts, then moved to put them back down.
+Too late; they were charged to his tab and the platform moved away, reappearing with a Crudité Platter.
+He surrendered and shelled a peanut.
+"That leaves us with Hestia.
+But I'm not convinced Farj is a killer."

+"He doesn't have to be.
+What if a third party decided to act out of self-interest?"
+Lupe paused and stared at Araci.
+"Just a minute," she said.
+She waved up a search window in her visor and concentrated for a minute.
+With a slight nod, she shared a window with Araci.

+Araci saw Lupe's search.
+It started with Dakota's resume.
+It jumped to her previous ransomware employer.
+A hop over to corporate relationships produced an organization tree.
+On the tree, the ransomware company was highlighted, as was the line leading up the tree to the parent, then down a different branch, which led to Hestia.

+"Dakota was reverse-engineering intellectual property belonging to a sibling of her previous employer," Lupe pointed out.
+"Whether she knew it or not, she was in violation of some non-compete agreement, and was messing around with some ethically-compromised people.
+Farj might not have pulled the trigger, but he knew people that would."

+"For that, I'm buying tonight's drinks," said Araci.
+"All that's left to do is mountains of paperwork, but I think you're on-target."

+He put three peanuts in his pocket for Rifkin.

+// -----

+Rifkin had lived with Araci for almost a week and was near to finished training him.
+Training Araci, that is.
+The bird had convinced him to leave the cage open (Parrots, when unhappy, can be louder than a shotgun blast) and that regular snacks were just part of the daily routine.
+Carrots were acceptable, but only half of the carrot went inside of Rifkin.
+The other half went on the floor, table, chair, desk, floor, behind the chair, countertop, and the floor.

+Araci was cleaning smashed carrot off the floor when his visor announced a call from someone using a privacy puppet.

+"Hello Robin," answered Araci.
+"Is there something new you'd like to discuss?"

+"This isn't Robin," said the anonymized face.
+"I want to help you review your assumptions about Dakota Williams and Robin Lopez."

+"I don't suppose you'd like to share your contact information?" asked Araci, knowing the anonymous caller would not like to do so.

+"Obviously not.
+Let's ..."

 ## Return to overlooked clue
 ## Resolution of sub plot
 ## Confront Perpetrator